 Accredited Cystic Fibrosis Center

-Children's Hospital of San Antonio is accredited by the North American Cystic Fibrosis Foundation.
+CHRISTUS Children's is accredited by the North American Cystic Fibrosis Foundation.
 Our multidisciplinary team of physicians, nurses, respiratory therapists, dieticians, and social workers is dedicated to providing state-of-the-art care to children and adults with cystic fibrosis (CF).

 What is Cystic Fibrosis?

 We have a screening test called the newborn screen, which can test babies’ blood for a substance called trypsinogen.
 If this test is abnormal, then the baby might have cystic fibrosis.
 Some states also screen for common genes for cystic fibrosis.
 These are just screening tests, so more testing is needed to confirm the diagnosis.
 If the screening test is positive a sweat test is done to confirm the diagnosis of cystic fibrosis.

 We understand each patient is unique, that is why we provide customized medication regimens.
 Chest percussive therapy and medicines are common ways to manage the symptoms of cystic fibrosis.

 For instance, for the lungs, inhaled medicines like bronchodilators (albuterol) can help open up the airways.
 Antibiotics can control and treat infections.
 There are also medicines that can break up mucus.

 If the pancreas is involved, enzyme capsules can help with digestion.
 High-calorie drinks and diets can help with keeping a healthy weight, as well.
 Vitamins, mineral supplements, and exercise are recommended for good bone health.